tunx-cyber/FL_Learning_Log/README.md

 2024/6/18

-title: Scheduling Algorithms for Federated Learning With Minimal Energy Consumption
+**title**: Scheduling Algorithms for Federated Learning With Minimal Energy Consumption

-source: IEEE TRANSACTIONS ON PARALLEL AND DISTRIBUTED SYSTEMS, VOL. 34, NO. 4, APRIL 2023
+**source**: IEEE TRANSACTIONS ON PARALLEL AND DISTRIBUTED SYSTEMS, VOL. 34, NO. 4, APRIL 2023

 method: (MC)2MKP and dynamic programming